 Now customers are left scrambling, calling distributors to find out how supplies might be available for the now-discontinued Snap pump.
 That’s a total of anywhere from 500 to 1,000 people already using the Snap, plus another 200 who were doing free trials that now won’t materialize into anything more.
 Competitors are swooping in to make offers to snag those Snap pumpers left hanging, and we’ve got the details on those offers, below.

 Snap was very well-received, with customers raving about the quick convenient insulin cartridge changes, easy-to-navigate menu, and customizable look and feel.
-The company also did some of the most innovative things in insulin pump marketing to date.
+The company also did some of the most innovative things in insulin pump marketing to date, we think, with re-chargeable brochures and such.

 So wait, how the eff did it all fall apart?!